-* Foto Sultanate of Lamuri: link
+* Foto sultanate of Lamuri: link

-Lamuri (or Lambri) was a kingdom in northern Sumatra, Indonesia from the Srivijaya period until the early 16th century.
-The area was inhabited by Hindu population around the seventh century.
+Lamuri (or Lambri) was a kingdom in northern Sumatra, from the Srivijaya period until the early 16th century.
+The area was inhabited by Hindu population around the 7th century.
 There is also evidence of Buddhism.
 The region is also thought to be one of the earliest places of arrival of Islam in the Indonesian archipelago, and in its later period its rulers were Muslims.

 Lamuri is generally considered to be located in the Aceh province near Banda Aceh.
 Its location has been suggested to be in today’s Lambaro to the west of Bandar Aceh where submerged ruins of buildings and tombstones have been found, although some now associate Lamuri with Lam Reh where there are ancient tombstones.
 Accounts of Lamuri have been given in various sources from the 9th century onwards, and it is thought to have become absorbed into the Aceh Sultanate by the early 16th century.